Read the transcript of this interview below.

-Child support is typically based on the New Jersey Child Support Guidelines.
-The Child Support Guidelines are premised on three concepts:
+Ever wonder “how are alimony and child support calculated in New Jersey?”
+Well look no further.
+Child support is typically based on the New Jersey Child Support Guidelines, while the Child Support Guidelines are premised on three concepts:

 Child support is calculated based upon many factors, including the number of children, the income of both parties, the cost of work-related daycare, the cost of medical insurance for the children, and the amount of overnight parenting time each party enjoys.
 Once the information is inputted into the Child Support Guidelines, the result is a weekly support figure that the non-custodial parent or parent of alternate residence will pay to the custodial parent or parent of primary residence.

 As it relates to alimony, we need to first consider the purpose of an alimony obligation.
 The purpose of alimony is to allow the supported spouse to maintain a similar lifestyle to that which was enjoyed during the marriage to the extent financially possible.
 Calculating the amount of alimony and the term it is payable is often complex and tends to be the most difficult issue to resolve.